dmotts/ai-insights/README.md

 ## Let's Connect 🤝

-If you like projects like this and would like to support the developer(s).
+If you like this project and would like to support the developer(s).
 Feel free to reach out and give this project a ⭐!